Indianapolis Water Quality at a Glance

 - Multi-Barrier Treatment: Surface water undergoes coagulation, flocculation, sedimentation, filtration, and disinfection with state-of-the-art monitoring at each stage.

-- UV Disinfection: Addition of ultraviolet light treatment at main facilities provides enhanced protection against cryptosporidium and other chlorine-resistant pathogens.
+- UV Disinfection: Addition of ultraviolet light treatment at surface water facilities provides enhanced protection against cryptosporidium and other chlorine-resistant pathogens.

-- Corrosion Control: Optimized pH adjustment and phosphate-based corrosion inhibitors prevent lead and copper leaching from plumbing systems throughout the distribution network.
+- Corrosion Control: Optimized pH adjustment and orthophosphate-based corrosion inhibitors prevent lead and copper leaching from plumbing systems throughout the distribution network.

 Infrastructure Modernization

-- Pipeline Replacement: Annual replacement of approximately 35 miles of aging water mains, with priority given to pre-1940 cast iron mains in areas with history of breaks or water quality concerns.
+- Pipeline Replacement: Ongoing replacement of aging water mains, with priority given to pre-1940 cast iron mains in areas with history of breaks or water quality concerns.

-- Lead Service Line Program: Accelerated replacement initiative targeting the estimated 55,000 customer-owned and utility-owned lead service lines throughout the system by 2030.
+- Lead Service Line Program: Accelerated replacement initiative targeting lead service lines throughout the system, with priority given to homes with children and pregnant women.

 - Digital Water Initiative: Implementation of advanced sensors, real-time monitoring systems, and predictive analytics to optimize water quality management and rapidly detect potential issues.